yuede/yuede.github.io/index.md

 Yuede Ji (YJ) is a Ph.D. student from the Department of Electrical and Computer Engineering at The George Washington University.
 He is advised by [Prof. H. Howie Huang](https://www.seas.gwu.edu/howie-huang).
 Prior to joining GWU, he received B.E., M.S. from Jilin University, advised by [Prof. Qiang Li](http://ccst.jlu.edu.cn/info/1026/6668.htm).

-Yuede Ji (YJ)'s research interests are in the areas of <strong>Cybersecurity</strong> and <strong>High-Performance Computing</strong> with close ties to graph-based <strong>Machine Learning</strong> and <strong>Big Data Analytics</strong>.
+Yuede Ji (YJ)'s research interests are at the intersection of <strong>Cybersecurity</strong>, <strong>High-Performance Computing</strong>, <strong>Graph-based Machine Learning</strong>, and <strong>Graph Algorithms</strong>.

 ## News

 *Oct.
-2020*: Our paper on binary code vulnerability analysis with graph neural network, BugGraph, is accepted to ASIA CCS'21.
+2020*: Our paper on binary code vulnerability analysis with graph neural network, BugGraph, is accepted to AsiaCCS'21.

 *Oct.
 2020*: Our paper on large scale small graphs computation with GPUs, SwarmGraph, is accepted to HPCC'20.